 Launching as a 12 month ‘pilot’ in Halton, the focus was on delivering a project which gave disadvantaged local people the clothing and equipment needed to participate in sports activities.

-Taking used and unused sports equipment and sportswear donated by members of the local community, we created a re-distribution program that removed the barriers that many people faced across Widnes and Runcorn.
+Taking used and unused sports equipment and sportswear donated by members of the local community, we created a re-distribution program that tackle the barriers that many people faced across Widnes and Runcorn.

 The ReSport Project wanted that to change and the project continues to grow and have a positive impact, particularly for young people, with our local communities.